Loading...

 How to consume chili without glucose spikes

-If serving chili with rice, choose a whole grain variety like brown rice or quinoa.
-These options are digested more slowly than refined grains.
+If you’re serving chili with a side, choose whole grain options such as brown rice or quinoa.
+They digest more slowly than their refined counterparts.

 Stay Hydrated